The model of quark

 distinguish each quark from other particles.
 It is assumed that the essence of

-strong interaction between hadrons is strong interaction between quarks by
+strong interaction between hadrons is interaction between quarks by exchanging

-exchanging gluons that transfer color.
-Quark decays result from weak
+gluons that transfer color.
+Quark decays result from weak interaction with

-interaction with emission of massive vector W-bosons.
-Quarks transfer
+emission of massive vector W-bosons.
+Quarks transfer fractional charge and

-fractional charge and half-integer spin and can be located only inside hadrons
+half-integer spin and can be located only inside hadrons (the confinement

 Due to introduction of a number